Bryn Mooser: Career

 Mooser began his career as a humanitarian aid worker in the Peace Corps in West Africa.
-In 2010 following the Haiti earthquake Mooser moved to Port-au-Prince and became the country director for Artists for Peace and Justice, while there he helped build a secondary school, and film and music school.
+In 2010 following the Haiti earthquake Mooser moved to Port-au-Prince and became the country director for Artists for Peace and Justice.
 While in Haiti, Mooser set out to build a media company with the aim of providing people with an interactive news experience and co-founded RYOT in 2012.

 Following the earthquake in Nepal, Mooser got involved in virtual reality filmmaking after shooting a scene at the rubble of Kathmandu.
 His work expanded to include 360 video and virtual reality and aimed to provide an immersive experience whereby one could interact with the visual content and take actions, such as donating for relief operations via Apple Pay.
-The company later incorporated Augmented Reality into their projects as part of the goal of making documentaries more immersive.

 In 2016, he sold RYOT to Verizon.

 In July 2018, RYOT entered a partnership with Vice Studios to fund and co-produce documentary films.
 Mooser served as the CEO and co-founder of RYOT until November 2018, when he left the company to pursue new opportunities.

-In 2019, Mooser's XTR closed an investment round led by the McLarty Arquette Group with investments from former AOL CEO Tim Armstrong, Airbnb co-founder Joe Gebbia, Josh Kushner, Christina and David Arquette, and Lyn and Norman Lear, and others.
-The company announced partnerships with Anonymous Content, VICE Studios and Futurism at the same time.